OPS-E2E-PPE/VBA-Docs/api/Word.panes.md

 ---
 title: Panes object (Word)
-ms.prod: word
 ms.assetid: 6ed6353c-9134-f47d-a108-13e84eced8ff
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Panes object (Word)

 A collection of **Pane** objects that represent the window panes for a single window.

 ## Remarks

 Use the **Panes** property to return the **Panes** collection.
 The following example splits the active window and hides the ruler for each pane.

 ```vb